We’re helping Caversham residents get involved in backyard predator control to protect native wildlife.

 This block of exotic and native regenerating bush provides a green corridor for native wildlife to inhabit and move through.
 Inevitably this also means there are pest species such as possums and rats.

-We are setting up a trapping network across these reserves to protect safe habitat for native species.
-Our trapping will target possums, rodents and stoats.
+A trapping network of about 60 traps has been set up across these reserves to provide safe habitat for native species.
+Our traps don't use any toxins and are targeting possums, rodents and stoats.

 We have divided the suburb up into 4 sectors to make it easier for us to manage traps and to ensure we have good trap coverage across the area.